codemod-com/docs/blog/2023-8-23dream-migration/index.md

 So, If you do not feel confident about automated large-scale changes, you might want first to use custom codemods to bring more conformity and reliability to your codebase.

-## Codemods fall short sometimes.
-What now?
+## Codemod Issues: 1-click Report.

 Generic codemods can make mistakes, which we call FPs (false positives), or they may miss making all the required transformations, which we call FNs (false negatives).